dolbyio-samples/comms-sample-node-token-auth-aws-lambda/README.md

 # returns:

-Created a new role called FetchInteractivityTokenRole.
+Created a new role called FetchCommunicationsTokenRole.
 The ARN for this is: ROLE_ARN

 # create Lambda and API Gateway Setup to get Invoke URL for access token
 # function name and region are optional